-TOTAL indicates the maximum n umber available.
-PEAK indicates the maximum used. number concurrently CURRENT indicates the number in command was executed. use at the time the WAITS indicates the number placed in a wait state. of times users were
+TOTAL indicates the maximum number available.
+PEAK indicates the maximum number concurrently used.
+CURRENT indicates the number in use at the time the command was executed.
+WAITS indicates the number of times users were placed in a wait state.

 Sample output from the .MTM STATUS, TERMINAL command: